Jean Caiani, Co-Director

 Jean founded Speak Out in 1990 after years of activism in the anti-war, labor, Central American solidarity and farmworker movements.
-She worked for the UFW, organizing Cesar Chavez's speaking tours.
+She worked for the United Farmworkers (UFW), organizing Cesar Chavez's speaking tours.
 She holds a Masters in Poetics and has also worked as a Program Officer in the foundation world, focusing on water issues.

 is a long-time activist in international solidarity, peace, racial justice and labor movements.
-She volunteers with Destiny Arts Center, a violence prevention/arts education organization for young people in Oakland CA where she also served as a board member for many years.
 She co-edited two SpeakOut publications, Crash Course: Reflections on the Film Crash for Critical Dialogues about Race, Power and Privilege and Turning the Tide: Challenging the Right on Campus.
-She also blogs regularly for War Times/Tiempos de Guerra, is a poet, writer, and photographer.
+She blogs regularly for War Times/Tiempos de Guerra, and for one of her articles received the 2015 Project Censored Award.
+She is a poet, memoirist, and photographer.

 Victor Lewis, Curriculum Consultant

 Victor Lewis is an internationally recognized leader in the field of anti-oppression diversity work and alliance building.
 As an educator, trainer and activist, he has conducted keynote speeches,

 seminars, workshops and "train the trainer" programs throughout the

 U.S.and abroad.
 He is co-author of the 4-volume curriculum, Lessons from "The Color of Fear,"

 based on the award-winning documentary in which he played a pivitol

 role and has consulted on a number of other curriculum projects.